Teen smiling while using laptop computer

 Northern Kentucky Digital Equity Initiative

-Because of work slowdowns, furloughs, and job losses during the pandemic, many families have been unable to afford internet service.
-That's why United Way of Greater Cincinnati partnered with Cincinnati Bell (renamed AltaFiber in 2022) and others to establish the NKY Digital Equity Initiative which helps provide families with high-speed internet for one year.
+Because of work slowdowns, furloughs, and job losses during the COVID-19 pandemic, many families were unable to afford internet service.
+United Way of Greater Cincinnati partnered with altafiber (formerly Cincinnati Bell) and others to establish the NKY Digital Equity Initiative to help families with high-speed internet for one year.

 These efforts resulted in UWGC’s Northern Kentucky Area Center being awarded the 2021 Business Engagement of the Year Award during the annual Excellence in Education Celebration presented by the Northern Kentucky Education Council and the Northern Kentucky Chamber of Commerce.